Hiroshima Peace Memorial Park: Rest House

 Although the building was heavily damaged, it still stood and was renovated soon after the war, including a new wooden roof.
 After the war, the Hiroshima municipal government purchased the building and established a postwar recovery office in it.
 Today it is used as the Rest House in Peace Memorial Park.

 The Rest House has been in debates many times over whether or not it should be preserved.
 In 1995, the city decided to demolish the building, but the plan was put aside.
 One of the reasons was because of the announcement of the A-Bomb Dome as a World Heritage site.

 Right now, the first floor of the Rest House is used as a tourist information office and a souvenir shop, the second/third floors as offices, and the basement is preserved nearly as it was at the time of the bombing.

 Ceremonies

 Hiroshima Peace Memorial Ceremony

 Every year on 6 August, "A-Bomb Day," the City of Hiroshima holds the Hiroshima Peace Memorial Ceremony to console the victims of the atomic bombs and to pray for the realization of lasting world peace.
 The ceremony is held in the morning from 8:00 AM, in front of the Memorial Cenotaph with many citizens including the families of the deceased.
 During the ceremony, a one-minute silence to honor the victims is observed at 8:15 AM, the time of the atomic bomb's explosion.

 Lantern Ceremony

-In the evening of the same day, Lantern ceremony is held to send off the spirits of the victims on lanterns with peace messages floating on the waters of the Motoyasu River.
+In the evening of the same day, a Lantern ceremony is held to send off the spirits of the victims on lanterns with peace messages floating on the waters of the Motoyasu River.